 The Return to Practice programme is a combination of classroom and placement based learning which takes between 3 and 6 months to complete.
 Throughout the programme the learner will develop a portfolio, demonstrating skills, which will be sent to the Nursing and Midwifery Council (NMC) to record the completion of their Return to Practice programme and re-registration.

 The course will take approximately three months to complete, although some may take longer dependent on clinical placement hours required, length of time out of practice and length of time previously in practice.
-During this time the learners will be expected to complete They must be allocated to a sign off mentor whilst on placement.

 East Cheshire NHS Trust regularly hosts Staff Nurse recruitment open events, where staff will be around to talk to anyone who is thinking about returning to practice, and what we can offer you once you successfully complete the course.

 There are a number of Universities who run the return to practice programme.
 Decide which of the six universities within the North West you wish to undertake your return to practice programme with and contact them directly.
 The university will assist you in identifying your learning requirements and help you source an appropriate placement within our healthcare organisation.
 We work closely with the following universities;

 |Contact: Health and Social Care Admissions||Contact: Dr Foluke Bosun-Arije|

 |Telephone Number: 01244 511 000||Telephone Number: 0161 247 2922|

 Contact details at East Cheshire:

 |Practice Education Facilitator and Vocational Learning Team Lead||Practice Education Facilitator||Practice Education Facilitator|